ramonpzg/agri_challenge/discussion.md

 # ML Project Discussion

-This document outlines the possible routes I would follow in order to train a model that detects different kinds of spores floating around several farms across Australia and elswhere.
+This document outlines the possible routes I would follow to train a model that detects different kinds of spores floating around several farms across Australia and elsewhere.
 The TL;DR section below answers the task in one paragraph, as requested, and the subsequent sections go into greater detail on the approaches I would take for this challenge.

 ## Table of Contents